rabstolaf/bwsys/03_scripting.md

 * More variables can be found in the [Reference Manual](https://tiswww.case.edu/php/chet/bash/bashref.html)

-* These are some of the basic variables.

-* One more thing to watch out for is variable scope, much like in other programming languags.
+* One more thing to watch out for is variable scope, much like in other programming languages.
 A variable created in the script will not be avalible on the command line afterward unless you expicitly say so.
 This is done using the _export_ command.
-* To test this, in a new script, try exporting a variable
+* To test this, in a new script, try exporting a variable.
 ```sh
 #!/bin/bash
 var1=foo